- Table of ContentsPrint

 Additional Heroin Rehab Helplines

 When you call a heroin hotline, you will be connected with someone who specializes in helping people suffering from heroin addiction.
 The specialist you speak with will know all about the symptoms you are experiencing and will be able to provide you with accurate information on where to find the best help for overcoming heroin addiction.
-Heroin addiction is one of the most challenging addictions to beat, but calling a heroin hotline and speaking with someone knowledgeable about substance abuse issues and treatment options can set you on the right track toward recovery.
+It is one of the most challenging addictions to beat, but calling a heroin hotline and speaking with someone knowledgeable about substance abuse issues and treatment options can set you on the right track toward recovery.

 If you are faced with an emergency like an overdose, call 911 immediately.
 If you want more information about addiction, drug rehab options near you, or other support services, please call our helpline at 1-888-744-0069Who Answers?.
 You can overcome addiction, and we are here to help make that process as comfortable for you as possible.